josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/README.md

 The public was produced rather than spontaneous.
 It was visible without being flat, international without being uniform, and culturally recognisable without requiring one authoritative version of the joke.

+The internet accelerated the public's assembly.

+It did not invent India's political imagination.

 ---

 ## 🌌 Constellations

-🌒 🪳 🕶️ 🧠 🕳️ 🗻 🎶 📺 🌸 🌐 🦁 — waxing visibility; reclaimed insult; political compression; hidden transcripts; movement infrastructure; unequal publics; soundtrack; public documentation; containment; transnational circulation; women as early-recognition publics.
+🌒 🧠 🕳️ 🌸 🌐 — waxing visibility; public formation; hidden participation; containment; transnational circulation.

 ---

 ## ✨ Stardust

-political humour, protest memes, Cockroach Janta Party, Main Bhi Cockroach, authorised slogans, unofficial anthem, public language, hidden transcripts, infrapolitics, movement infrastructure, mutual aid, public participation, distributed reproduction, political permission, unequal visibility, caste, gender, diaspora, narrative control, containment paradox, public documentation, student movements
+student movements, political humour, protest memes, four-chants protocol, Jai Bhim, postcolonial cinema, plural nationhood, movement infrastructure, unequal visibility, narrative authority

 ---

 ## 🏮 Footer

 *🌒 The Public Comes Outside* is a living case-study arm of the **Polaris Protocol**.
-It examines how shared grievance became visible public capacity through humour, symbolism, care, communication, cultural production and organisation.
+It examines how shared grievance became visible public capacity through humour, symbolism, care, communication, cultural memory and organisation.

 > 📡 Cross-references:
 >